Athenolabs/owm_erpnext_Integration/README.md

     If wind exceeds MPH set, BATTON DOWN THE HATCHES Turn lights on after sunset until set light requirement is met.
     ETC.
+    Don't water if it is currently raining, or even water less depending on the current rain fall.